Without a map - An Irish Photo Adventure

 Is there a single occupancy charge?

-No. This trip is priced for single rooms accommodation so you don’t have to double up with anyone you don’t know.
+No. The trip price is based on single-room accommodation, so you won’t need to share with anyone you don’t know.

-What if a I’m traveling with my friend or spouse and we want to room together?
+What if I’m traveling with a friend or spouse and want to share a room?

 How big will the group be?

-We’ll have a 20-seater bus allowing us to have room to spread out and carry all our luggage.
-We promise you won’t be packed in like sardines.
+We’ll be traveling in a 20-seat bus, giving everyone room to spread out comfortably and store luggage—we promise you won’t be packed in like sardines.

 Where will we be staying?